godaddy/reduxful/docs/advanced-setups.md

 Now that we are creating new doodads, let us look at tying into our API to update them.
 Resources are keyed by params, but also by the endpoint name.
-If we want an UPDATE request to modify a resource we already have from a GET, can set the [resourceAlias] in our request description.
+If we want an PUT request to modify a resource we already have from a GET, can set the [resourceAlias] in our request description.

 ```diff